elocnatsirt/terrafirm/README.md

 >> outputs.tf

+### Config Structure

-The folder structure of an "internal" module will look similar to this:
+The folder structure of a config will look similar to this:
-> internal_module
+> config
->> .terraform/* (This is a git ignored file, it contains module symlinks, etc. which get created with Terraform get)
+>> .terraform/* (This is a git ignored file, it contains module symlinks which get created with Terraform get)

->> internal_module.tf
+>> config.tf

 >> variables.tf -> ../../../variables/common.tfvars (This file is a symlink to
 common.tfvars, more info below)

 ### Variable Structure
-In order to group common variables together easily, every internal module by default symlinks the common.tfvars file found in the root "variables" directory.
+In order to group common variables together easily, every config by default symlinks the common.tfvars file found in the root "variables" directory.
-From the internal module directory, symlink the 'common.tfvars' file:
+From the config directory, symlink the 'common.tfvars' file:
 ```
-ln -s ../../../variables/common.tfvars variables.tf
+ln -s ../../variables/common.tfvars variables.tf
 ```

 When using the wrapper to call a Terraform command, it will by default pull in